percona/k8spxc-docs/docs/users.md

 To automate the deployment and management of the cluster components, the Operator requires system-level Percona XtraDB Cluster users.

-Credentials for these users are stored as a [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) object.
+Credentials for these users are stored as a [Kubernetes Secrets :octicons-link-external-16:](https://kubernetes.io/docs/concepts/configuration/secret/) object.
 The Operator requires Kubernetes Secrets before Percona XtraDB Cluster is started.
 It will either use existing Secrets or create a new Secrets object with randomly generated passwords if it didn’t exist.